Calf Strain

 When Should You Worry About Calf Pain?

 Most calf strains improve with appropriate care.
-However, some calf symptoms need urgent medical review, especially if they suggest deep venous thrombosis, also known as DVT.
+However, some calf symptoms need urgent medical review, especially if they suggest deep vein thrombosis, also known as DVT.

 Seek urgent medical care if you develop sudden shortness of breath, chest pain, faintness, rapid heart rate, or marked calf swelling, redness or warmth that is not settling.